 organisation to the appropriate users.
 These platforms identify, authenticate, and authorise not just individuals using IT resources, but also the hardware

-Choosing an IAM platform can be a daunting task, so we’ve put together 12 questions to ask when evaluating identity & access management solutions, from authentication processes and deployment complexity to single sign-on and mobile operating systems.
+Choosing an IAM platform can be a daunting task.
+As a result, we’ve put together 12 questions to ask when evaluating identity & access management solutions.
+These questions cover everything from authentication processes and deployment complexity to single sign-on and mobile operating systems.

 Should we choose an on-premise or cloud-based solution?

 When choosing whether to go with an on-premise, cloud-based or hybrid solution, the pros of each solution must be weighed up:

 On-premise: Ideally suited to large enterprises who have the resources to manage on-premise solutions and its integration.
 On-premise provides greater levels of control compared to cloud-based solutions.